 A data breach is eligible if it is likely to result in serious harm to any of the individuals to whom the information relates.
 Entities must conduct a prompt and reasonable assessment if they suspect that they may have experienced an eligible data breach.

 All entities will also need to be aware of relevant legislation (other than the APPs) that impose other obligations in relation to personal information security.

-If you are a credit reporting body or credit provider covered by Part IIIA of the Privacy Act and the registered CR code; a tax file number recipient covered by the Tax File Number Guidelines 2011; or a health care provider covered by the Personally Controlled Electronic Health Records Act 2012 or the Healthcare Identifiers Act 2010 you may have additional personal information security obligations.
+If you are a credit reporting body or credit provider covered by Part IIIA of the Privacy Act and the registered CR code; a tax file number recipient covered by the Privacy (Tax File Number) Rule 2015; a participant in the My Health Record system for the purposes of the My Health Records Act 2012; an entity covered by the Healthcare Identifiers Act 2010; or a contracted service provider covered by the National Cancer Screening Register Act 2016, you may have additional personal information security obligations.